 Today very few Bagots are managed as a semi-feral herd on an extensive range.
 Levens Hall in Cumbria is one of the few locations where Bagots living a ‘wild’ existence can be observed.
 The Bagot goat has adapted well to life as a domestic goat.
 Individual goats vary, but many will overcome their naturally timid nature and become tame and gentle pets.
 A few small Bagot herds are kept and thrive in paddock enclosures, where they are provided with forage and fresh vegetation daily.
 The majority are managed as grazing stock on pasture, where they remain for most of the year, usually only housed for kidding.
 The Bagot goat is surprisingly tolerant of rain, usually only seeking shelter in the heaviest downpour.
 Maintaining their hardiness and adaptation to the British climate is a priority, however in all but the most extensive range a simple shelter should be provided.
 In nature goats are a mountain and upland species, however the Bagot is the UK’s only primitive goat breed to have developed in the English lowlands, where it has adapted to the challenges of this environment.

 The Bagot goat’s attractive appearance and fascinating character, together with its long history, has helped it to find favour with its supporters, who appreciate both the value and the importance of conserving one of our rarest native breeds.
 Despite the absence of a recognised economic purpose, their keepers gain tremendous enjoyment from their Bagots.
+Whilst they exhibit the ease of management of a domestic breed, their demonstrative behaviour offers a fascinating insight into the social behaviour of an independent herd species.

 The second theory is that they originated from goats already native to Britain.
 In Medieval times, when several breeds became emparked, colour had significant meaning to the extent that laws existed which dictated their use according to social rank.
 These sumptuary laws gave high rank to both pure white and black, as found in both Bagot goats and White Park cattle.
 We do not know for certain if this influenced the choices of livestock to adorn these old country estates, but it is certainly true that black and white animals are particularly striking within the landscape.